 Why is AR one of the most popular technologies of 2018?
 It’s probably because there are so many ways you can use it – the only limit is your imagination.
-Augmented reality has the potential to impact and enrich all aspects of our lives.
+AR has the potential to impact and enrich all aspects of our lives, also mobile development.
 Read on to find out how.

 Since my article focuses on ARCore, let’s begin with a short trip into the past.
 On February 23, 2018, Google released ARCore ver.
 1.0.0.
 Since then, Android has been supporting augmented reality.
 In the first version, Google implemented basic functionalities, like: tracking a phone’s position in the real world, detecting the size and location of environmental planes, as well as understanding the environment’s current lighting conditions.
 In addition to these features, ARCore 1.0 introduced oriented points which allow you to place virtual objects on non-horizontal or non-planar textured surfaces.

 On April 17, 2018, Google released ARCore Android ver.
 1.1.0, which included:

 - API for synchronously (at the same frame) acquiring the image from a camera frame (without manually copying the image buffer from the GPU to the CPU);

 - API for getting colour correction information for the images captured by the camera.